 A 'private' use, will usually refer to anyone, or any group, that does not fall into the other categories available.
-Anyone can request use of a part of a site for an activityit is for the Council to use discretion as to the suitability of the request for the setting, mindful of relevant Council policies (e.g. Advertising).
+Anyone can request exclusive use, or use that will conflict with casual use of a part of a site for an activity- it is for the Council to use discretion as to the suitability of the request for the setting, mindful of relevant Council policies (e.g. advertising).